 By 2014, Dani’s strategy was paying off.
 The Literary Gift Company had moved into offices, hired its first staff and launched a spin-off site – Present Indicative – which sells similarly intelligent gifts, but to non-fiction fans.

 The popularity of the sites was causing logistical problems, however.
-This prompted Dani to look into outsourced fulfillment.
+This prompted Dani to look into outsourced fulfilment.

 “We were running out of space,” she says.
 “Where we’re based in Reading, it’s not easy to find mixed use office and storage.
 Even if we did find somewhere, it would be expensive to have something big enough to cope with the extremes of Christmas.
 We wouldn’t need all of the space all year round.”

-Outsourcing fulfillment is the right thing to do
+Outsourcing fulfilment is the right thing to do

-With The Literary Gift Company taking half of its annual orders in Q4, Dani realized it would be more cost-effective to outsource.
+With The Literary Gift Company taking half of its annual orders in Q4, Dani realised it would be more cost-effective to outsource fulfilment.